Climdyn/qgs/documentation/source/files/user_guide.rst

 The objects :class:`.QgParams`, the inner products, and the object :class:`.QgsTensor` hence obtained can be saved using `pickle`_ or the built-in
 :meth:`save_to_file` methods (respectively :meth:`.QgParams.save_to_file`, :meth:`.AtmosphericInnerProducts.save_to_file` and :meth:`.QgsTensor.save_to_file`).

-Using these object, it is possible to reconstruct by hand the model's tendencies (see the section :ref:`files/user_guide:3.2 A more involved example: Manually setting the basis and the inner products definition` for an example).
+Using these objects, it is possible to reconstruct by hand the model's tendencies (see the section :ref:`files/user_guide:3.2 A more involved example: Manually setting the basis and the inner products definition` for an example).

 3. Using user-defined symbolic basis
 --------------------------------------